shruti0809-raj/shruti0809-raj/README.md

 ## Direction

-I am working toward building a deeper understanding of how technology and policy intersect, with the goal of contributing to systems that are **inclusive, safe, and aligned with societal realities**—especially in emerging economies.
+I am working toward building a deeper understanding of how technology and policy intersect, with the goal of contributing to systems that are **inclusive, safe, and aligned with societal realities** especially in emerging economies.